ibm-cloud-docs/vpc/using-vpn.md

 {: #faq-vpn-0}
 {: faq}

 If you use the API or CLI, VPN connections must be created after the VPN gateway is created.
-In the IBM Cloud console, you can create the gateway and a connection at the same time.
+In the {{site.data.keyword.cloud_notm}} console, you can create the gateway and a connection at the same time.

 ### If I delete a VPN gateway that has VPN connections attached, what happens to the connections?
 {: #faq-vpn-1}